Chart Color Schemes

 Kirribilli is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate a median national area increase, with the suburb expected to expand by 189 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 5.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, a population increase just below the median of national areas is expected, with the area expected to expand by 180 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 3.7% in total over the 17 years.

 Frequently Asked Questions - Population